Which Developers Are Entitled to a Refund of Land Development Expenses from the Israel Tax Authority?

 Adv.
 Itay Edelstein is an associate in our firm’s Tax Department.

-Barnea Jaffa Lande’s Real Estate Tax Department provides comprehensive legal advice on tax planning and on all of the various tax issues that arise in relation to real estate transactions, including real estate transactions with complex tax aspects, such as urban renewal transactions, combination transactions, transactions for the sale of residential apartments with building rights, purchase group transactions, transactions of local authorities, expropriations, leasehold agreements, dissolutions of real estate associations, etc.
+Barnea Jaffa Lande’s Real Estate Tax Department provides comprehensive legal advice on tax planning and the wide range of tax issues that can arise in real estate transactions,.
+This included complex transactions such as urban renewal projects, combination transactions, sales of residential apartments with building rights, purchase group transactions, transactions involving local authorities, expropriations, leasehold agreements, and dissolutions of real estate associations.